jomjohn/drill/_docs/developer-information/rest-api/010-submitting-queries-from-the-rest-api-when-impersonation-is-enabled-and-authentication-is-disabled.md

----
-title: "Submitting Queries from the REST API when Impersonation is Enabled and Authentication is Disabled"
+# Submitting Queries from the REST API when Impersonation is Enabled and Authentication is Disabled
-date: 2018-01-22 20:29:50 UTC
-parent: "REST API"
----

 As of Drill 1.12, a user can enter a username to successfully run queries from the REST API when impersonation is enabled and authentication is disabled.